Tips For Selecting A Car At An Auto Auction

 Remember What “As-Is” Means

 When you buy a car at auction, you do so at your own risk.
 If the car turns out to be a lemon, there’s no getting your money back, and there’s no warranty.
-Know the warning signs of a bad investment and keep in mind there’s no safety net if you get burned on a poor decision.
+Knowing the warning signs of a bad investment is one of our biggest car auction tips and keep in mind there’s no safety net if you get burned on a poor decision.

 Don’t Be Too Picky About Looks